 • Patients can be monitored and consulted anywhere and anytime.

-• Prevention hospitalization or re-admission;
+• Prevention of hospitalization or re-admission;

 • Clinicians can predict acute medical events in advance and prevent deterioration of patient’s conditions;